zedttxj/Image-Processing-Tool-with-Matlab/README.md

 ```
 img = ImageProcessor.readImage('test.png', true);
 ```
-##### 1st argument (required) - filename: The file path of the image you want to load.
+##### 1st parameter (required) - filename: The file path of the image you want to load.
 In this case, 'test.png' is used as the input file name.
 Make sure that the image file is in the same directory as `ImageProcessor.m`.
-##### 2nd argument (optional) - log: A boolean flag that controls whether logs are displayed when the image is read.
+##### 2nd parameter (optional) - log: A boolean flag that controls whether logs are displayed when the image is read.
 Default: false (Logs are disabled).
-Recommended: Do not pass the second argument unless you want to display logs in the console (it is generally not needed for typical usage).
+Recommended: Do not pass the second parameter unless you want to display logs in the console (it is generally not needed for typical usage).
 #### 2. ImageProcessor.dimension
 Use `ImageProcess.dimension` to check dimension of the object of your image in MATLAB.
 For example:
 ```